barryclark/jekyll-now/_posts/2018-10-19-Learning-Git-and-GitHub.md

 * `git remote add origin git@github.com:Daksh/test-git-session.git`
 * `git remote -v`
 * `git clone`

+## Gitignore
+This is a special type of file, called `.gitignore`.
+It should be placed inside the main folder of your repository (top-most folder).
+What this file does, is indicate to git that there are some files (or some files with particular extensions) that I wish to ignore.
+They will be there in my local instance but don't ask/tell me each time that they are untracked.
+Ignore them!
+There is an awesome website [gitignore.io](https://www.gitignore.io/) which helps you to create such files.
+Suppose you do not want any extra files that show up with python(eg. `*.pyc`)/mac (eg `.DS_Store`), you can just enter `python` and `macOS` on the website to generate the `.gitignore` file [gitignore.io/api/macos,python](https://www.gitignore.io/api/macos,python)
+You can simply do `subl .gitignore` to open a new file and copy paste the contents from the website.
+As soon as you add that to git tracking (`git add .gitignore`), you will see that all the other extension files which you wanted to get rid of and were being shown in untracked section, vanish! :D

 # Few Extras :)
 * `git diff --color-words` to see the changes in words instead of sentences